 Governance

 Board members are focused on helping to ensure the fulfillment of the goals of the Defeating Malaria Initiative.
-Composed of distinguished individuals who share an awareness and deep concern for the incidence of malaria worldwide, a sense of urgency related to the need and potential to control and eradicate the disease, and a keen interest in the novel, multi-disciplinary approach of the Defeating Malaria Initiative and its approach to solving other critical global public health challenges.
+It is composed of distinguished individuals who share an awareness and deep concern for the incidence of malaria worldwide, a sense of urgency related to the need and potential to control and eradicate the disease, and a keen interest in the novel, multi-disciplinary approach of the Defeating Malaria Initiative and its approach to solving other critical global public health challenges.
 Advisors are focused on critical areas of malaria and offer the Board technical expertise toward fulfilling Harvard’s Defeating Malaria Initiative goals.

 Defeating Malaria Board Advisors